BRUME

 Scripting

-Brume's scripting surface is a single Lua 5.4 interpreter exposed as the brume global table.
+Brume's scripting surface is a single Lua 5.5 interpreter exposed as the brume global table, hosted via mlua with a memory budget and a per-tick time budget so a runaway script can’t exhaust the device.
 Scripts run on a dedicated thread named brume-script so a slow eval or on_tick cannot freeze the UI drain.

 Lifecycle